Advanced Heart Disease & Hospice Care

 - Getting care and support during and after the death of the patient

-CompassionCare Hospice understands that death is a life-changing moment for the survivors.
-We provide bereavement services for the family to provide care and support after a loved one’s death.
+Hospice providers understands that death is a life-changing moment for the survivors.
+Hospice provides bereavement services for the family to provide care and support after a loved one’s death.

-CompassionCare Hospice accepts Medicare, Medicaid, private insurance, and other forms of payment.
-You may contact your local branch to find out more about hospice services and insurance questions.
+Often, hospice accepts Medicare, Medicaid, private insurance, and other forms of payment.
+You may contact your local hospice branch to find out more about hospice services and insurance questions.